 A Caring Environment

 Your facility for board & care in Irvine should have a strong orientation towards caring for seniors with dementia.
-The staff needs to provide patient, compassionate care and each employee should understand the complexities of handling residents with dementia or Alzheimer's disease.
+The staff needs to provide patient, compassionate care and each employee should understand the complexities of handling residents with dementia or Alzheimer’s disease.
 If the staff seems impatient or disconnected with the residents, this might not be the best option.
 While board and care home staff typically help residents with daily hygiene and grooming care if needed, this is especially important for residents with dementia.
-Personal hygiene is one of the challenges for seniors with dementia simply because they often forget how to care for themselves or cannot remember if they have handle chores such as brushing teeth or changing into fresh clothing.
+Personal hygiene is one of the challenges for seniors with dementia simply because they often forget how to care for themselves or cannot remember if they have handled chores such as brushing teeth or changing into fresh clothing.
 Be sure that personal care needs will be met at any facility that you choose.

 When contacting Care Placement for help, we can gear our search toward memory care facilities.
 We understand how difficult it can be to place a loved one with dementia into a board and care home or assisted living facility, and we strive to make this transition as easy as possible by providing you with a list of quality, pre-screened assisted living facilities and homes for board and care in Irvine.